MartinLundqvist/trader-app/developerlog.md

 - The market data fetcher is very slow.
 Try replacing it with Alpacas own "Multi Bars" endpoint (https://alpaca.markets/docs/api-references/market-data-api/stock-pricing-data/historical/).
 It allows for multiple tickers and I can specify "all" corporate actions to be adjusted for.
 In theory I could then send two bulk requests.
 - Adjust the Strategies template so that it suggests a relative stop_loss and take_profit to the current price.
 - Also add to the "failed orders" object so that the error message is appended to it

+# April 30th

+Lot's been going on.
+First, rather than replacing the Tiingo market fetcher, I am now throttling batches of calls to the API.
+Then I have added an end-point to the strategy services that returns the entire data frame, rather than just the strategy signals.
+This allows for rendering stuff in the front-end.

+## Learned how to set up interactive chart using ECharts

+Basically, it all came down to a couple of things:

+- Listening to mouse events on the chart instance.
+To check which graphical element was pressed,use the `on` listener vanilla style.
+However for then checking movement and release of the mouse button outside of any graphical element, you have to use the `getZr().on` listener.
+- There are native methods for converting pixels to axes values.
+Use `convertFromPixel` to convert from pixels to axes values, and `convertToPixel` to convert from axes values to pixels.
+- Dynamic updating of the `option` object.
+Here I am using useEffect to keep track of the values.
+- The thing that was the most annoying to fix, is dealing with all the ways in which the Zoom window can change.
+Depending on whether you zoom with the slider, the crosshair or the mouse etc the event object has different shapes.
+I need to store the zoom (start, end) values so that the zoom window doesn't reset every time the user interacts with the chart.